michaelWuensch/BitBanana/docs/REGTEST.md

 The easiest way to create and manage simulated regtest networks is by using Polar.

 1. Download [Polar][polar]
-2. Setup a network in Polar with at least one LND node.
+2. Setup a network in Polar with at least one LND or Core Lightning node.

 ### Remote control your simulated regtest LND nodes with BitBanana